 Bristol City Women

-We have made it clear we are happy to host them again next season.
-They are meeting the FA next Thursday to look at alternative options, but GM has indicated he would be happy for them to stay at Twerton.
+We have made it clear we are happy to host them again next season and await feedback.

 Pitch news

 A more advanced/expensive application was submitted to the FSIF before the end of the Women’s season, before we knew they had been relegated.
-The relegation means a return to the “plan A” solution (c£13k) with the majority of funding from the CIL.
-We still don’t know CIL’s decision yet, but are hopeful and will need to take up the Rec Grd Trust’s offer for the balance.
+The relegation means a return to the “plan A” solution (c£13k) with the majority of funding hopefully from the CIL.
+We still don’t know CIL’s decision yet, but are hopeful and will look to take up the Rec Ground Trust’s offer for the balance.

 Work on the drainage is underway but was interrupted by mechanical failure which should be resolved by the end of Thursday.